- We advise you to exercise normal safety precautions in Albania.

 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

 - Australia does not have an Embassy or Consulate in Albania.
-The Australian Embassy in Greece provides consular assistance to Australians in Albania.
+The Australian Embassy in Rome provides consular assistance to Australians in Albania.
 The British Embassy in Tirana can also provide limited consular assistance to Australians.

 - Be a smart traveller.
 Before heading overseas: